 (iii) For batch comparison audits or hybrid audits with a batch comparison audit component, vote totals from each contest being audited for each batch.

-(4) Disclose the methods used to select samples and to calculate the risk.
+(4) Disclose the methods used to select sufficient samples and to achieve the risk limit.

 (5) Provide the public the opportunity to observe ballot cards being retrieved and examined during the audit.

-(6) Provide the public the opportunity to observe the voters’ marks on every audited ballot card during the audit.
+(6) Provide the public the opportunity to observe the voter marks on every audited ballot card during the audit.

+[Comment: It is always better to avoid an implication of links between voter and ballots, marks – anything physical in the record.
+“Voter’s intent” and “voter’s choices” and “voter’s votes” are all acceptable.
+Here “voter marks” is best.]

 (b) Observers can ask questions of the audit board as long as they do not interfere with the conduct of the audit procedures.
 The elections official, at their discretion, may designate an alternate person to receive and respond to observer questions in lieu of the audit board, and this person shall confer with the audit board to obtain answers to questions when they cannot provide an answer.